t39229/webapp/README.md

 ~ kubectl get service store-front --watch
 Once the EXTERNAL-IP address changes from pending to an actual public IP address, use CTRL-C to stop the kubectl watch process.
 Open a web browser to the external IP address of your service to see the Azure Store app in action.
+Note: the following deploymnet set with replicas:2 as highly aviability solution you can see it that 2 pods of each service running on different node by command:  kubectl get po -n app -o wide